 4. Take Up A Job As A Local Park Ranger

 Some people also pursue college degrees in relevant subjects to become efficient park rangers.
-But, you can easily start as a trainee and get promoted as you learn the ropes.
+But you can easily start as a trainee and get promoted as you learn the ropes.

-Yes, it can get quite exhausting as you’ll be working round the clock under constant pressure.
-But, if the idea of spending your life inside an office cubicle repulses you, this is one of the best outdoor jobs for you.
+Yes, it can get exhausting as you’ll work round the clock under constant pressure.
+But, if spending your life inside an office cubicle repulses you, this is one of the best outdoor jobs for you.

 Another aspect I love about becoming a park ranger is its flexibility.
 You can decide the shift you want to work and even take it up as a part-time job.